R

 Gray breastWhite breast

-The name ruby-throated therefore refers to the male of the species.
+The name ruby-throated, therefore, refers to the male of the species.
 The eye of this hummingbird appears black.
 A patch of tiny white feathers is right behind the eye.

 This bird’s 4-inch wingspan means that the wings may appear longer than the tail when the bird is resting.
 Males always have points at the end of their feathers, even when they are young.
 While the plumage on this hummingbird’s back can appear lighter or darker, it will be emerald green.

 These birds have three toes on their feet in the front and one toe in the back.
-Especially when females are pregnant, their legs may swell, making them look bigger than those on male birds.
+Especially when females are pregnant, their legs may swell, making them look bigger than those of male birds.

 Migration Pattern and Timing